tagnja/blog/source/draft/mysql-explain.md

 Some EXPLAIN improvements in MySQL 5.6

 - To explain queries such as UPDATE, INSERT, and so on.
 - A variety of improvements to the query optimizer and execution engine that allow anonymous temporary tables to be materialized as late as possible, rather than always creating and filling them before optimizing and executing the portions of the query that refer to them.
 This will allow MySQL to explain queries with subqueries instantly, without having to actually execute the subqueries first.

 ## Conclusion

-The most important columns of EXPLAIN are: type and Extra.
-They determines does the query uses a index or covering index.
+The most important columns of EXPLAIN are type and Extra.
+They determine does the query uses an index or covering index.

-the most important access methods (type of EXPLAIN), from worst to best:
+the most important access methods (the type column of EXPLAIN), from worst to best:
 - ALL
 - index
 - range